S54 Vanos Procedure

 Parts, Tools, and Shop Supplies

-Beisan Systems only provides the Vanos oil pump disk, sealing plate repair kit, seals repair kit, rebuilt solenoid coil pack.
+Beisan Systems specializes in providing components for Vanos repair, including the oil pump disk, sealing plate repair kit, seals repair kit, and rebuilt solenoid coil pack.

-$300 core charge (deposit) is refunded upon return of original undamaged oil pump disk to Beisan Systems within 90 days of purchase date.
+Beisan Systems will refund the $300 core charge (deposit) if you return the original, undamaged oil pump disk within 90 days of the purchase date.

 S54 rebuilt Vanos solenoid coil pack (BS023) $200 + $300 refundable core charge (www.beisansystems.com)